 This report summarizes the data from the first six months of 2018 and compares it to the fourth quarter of 2017.
 Data in this report covers both desktop and mobile consumer web sessions in the U.S. and Europe across a variety of verticals.

-To ensure industry knowledge of Online Journey Hijacking and awareness of its scale and impact remains at the forefront, this report will be updated at the end of each quarter with new trends and insights.
+To ensure industry knowledge of Customer Journey Hijacking and awareness of its scale and impact remains at the forefront, this report will be updated at the end of each quarter with new trends and insights.

 The Namogoo Team

-About Online Journey Hijacking
+About Customer Journey Hijacking

-What is Online Journey Hijacking?
+What is Customer Journey Hijacking?

-Online Journey Hijacking is a rapidly growing phenomenon where unauthorized ads are injected into consumer browsers.
+Customer Journey Hijacking is a rapidly growing phenomenon where unauthorized ads are injected into consumer browsers.
 These unsanctioned promotions are injected by digital malware that infects browsers and devices when users install software downloads or program updates, or in other cases, when they connect to public WiFi networks.